luffulhub/gamer/README.md

-# gamer
+# Gamer

-gamer desktop app community repo
+A community-driven repository for the **Gamer** desktop application —
+a shared space to build, discuss, and evolve the app together.